 - Office for Accessibility and Gender Equity | Email: firstname.lastname@example.org | Fax: (352) 392-5268

 - The ADA Case Manager will make an initial review of the accommodation request and make notes of any additional documentation that is needed to move forward.
 Initial contact will be made to the employee by either phone, email, or letter.

-- Two meetings (either virtually or in-person) will take place with the ADA Case Manager: one meeting with the employee and a subsequent meeting with the employee’s supervisor (or designee) and the unit’s HR Liaison.
+- Communication (either virtually or in-person) will take place with the ADA Case Manager: with the employee and with the employee’s supervisor (or designee) and the unit’s HR Liaison.

 - A written response will be provided for each request once the interactive process is concluded.
 The disposition of each request will be either approved, modified, or, denied with reasons.
 This written response will be submitted to all those who attended the accommodation meeting.

 - Written confirmation of receipt of request – upon receipt of the accommodation request, a notification will be provided to the employee requesting an accommodation by either email, phone call, or letter.